 Boppy Pillow (don’t forget your boppy cover too): Use this pillow to help prop your baby during breastfeeding.
 As a bonus, the boppy can be used to assist in propping your baby at 3 months, tummy time at 6 months, and sitting at 9 months.
 They have so many cute covers, too.
 I have the Fox Forest cover.
 Ergobaby has a similar nursing pillow, as well.

 Burp Cloths: You can never have too many burp cloths!
 Put one under your baby’s head to soak up any dribble or drool (it happens), and use one for burping your baby.
-My favorites are these and the Koala Baby muslin cloths.
+I love these and the Koala Baby muslin cloths, but my absolute favorites are these because they are thick, soft, and a generous size.

 Nursing Pads: When you breastfeed, you will unfortunately leak.
 Don’t let your shirt get wet, especially if you’re out in public.
 These disposable nursing pads really do “stay dry” just like the name of them.
 I’m sure everyone needs a different amount, but I would stock up on these.